 - To the milk mixture, add the egg and butter and whisk smooth.

 - Gradually add in the flour, 1/2 cup at a time, until a sticky dough forms.
 Try not to add to much extra flour because dough needs to be soft and sticky.
 Knead for about 5 minutes with a dough hook on a stand mixture or 10 minutes by hand until a smooth, elastic and sticky dough forms.
 Place dough in an oiled bowl and allow to rise until doubled in size, about 2 hours.

 - Once risen, punch down dough and roll into an 18 x 10 inch rectangle.
 Spread the softened butter across the dough.
 Whisk together the remaining ingredients of the filling and sprinkle evenly all across the rectangle.
 Starting from the longer edge, roll into a tight log.

 - Place log onto a floured baking tray or baking paper.
 Shape log into a circle and cut slits 1 inch apart and 3/4 of the way deep making sure to keep the top connected.

 - Take each strip and turn onto its side so that you can see the swirls facing up.
 Cover the tea ring and rise again until puffy, about an hour.

-- Bake in a preheated 180C/350F oven for about 10 to 15 minutes until cooked through and golden brown.
+- Bake in a preheated 180C/350F oven for about 25 – 30 minutes until cooked through and golden brown.
+If the top starts to brown too much, cover loosely with aluminum foil until fully cooked through.
 Once out of oven, brush some melted butter on top.